MetaSys-LISBP/PhysioFit/docs/usage.rst

     * **Basic parameters:**
         - *Lag*: consider (or not) a lag phase (i.e. without growth) during flux calculation
         - *Degradation*: (first-order) degradation constants to be used during flux calculation (constants should be given as a python dictionary).
+A constant of 0 means no degradation.
         - *Sensitivity analysis (Monte Carlo)*: Should the sensitivity analysis be performed on estimated parameters (if true then input the number of iterations).
 A higher number of iterations will give more accurate confidence intervals on the estimated parameters, but will make the run take longer to complete.
 The default number of iterations is 100 which is sufficient in most situations.

     * **Advanced parameters:**
-        - *Initial flux values (qM)*: Initial value for fluxes to estimate.
+        - *Initial flux values (qM)*: Initial value for fluxes and growth rate to estimate.
 Default: 0.2
         - *Weights*: Standard deviation to apply during cost calculation (see eq.
 10 in :doc:`method`).
-A higher weight will augment the cost of the corresponding data during the optimization, thereby improving the fit accuracy for this data, but degrading the fit accuracy for the other measurements.
-Defaults: 0.2 for biomass, and 0.5 for metabolites.
+A higher weight will augment the cost of the corresponding data during the optimization, thereby forcing an improvement of the fit accuracy for this data, but degrading the fit accuracy for the other measurements.
+Defaults: 0.02 for biomass, and 0.5 for metabolites.
         - *Bounds on initial metabolite concentrations (Mi0)*: Bounds on initial metabolite concentrations.
 Default: [1e-06, 50]
         - *Flux bounds*: Bounds on fluxes.
 Default:
           [-50, 50]
         - *Bounds on initial biomass concentration (X0)*: Bounds on the initial concentration of biomass.
-Default: [1e-06, 50]
+Default: [1e-06, 2]
         - *Bounds on growth rate (µ)*: Bounds on the growth rate.
 Default: [-50, 50]
         - *Verbose logs*: Should debug information be written in log file.
 Useful in case of trouble (please join it to the issue on github).
 Default: False

 .. note:: Initial values and bounds should be carefully chosen.
 Ideally, these values should be in the range of values used in the experiment.
 Well-defined bounds will enhance robustness and speed of the flux calculation process.
 The default
-          bounds are sufficient in most cases, but may still be defined by the user when needed (e.g. the hgher bound on initial metabolite concentrations should be increased if the initial concentration of substrate is higher than 50, which is default value.).
+          bounds are sufficient in most cases, but may still be defined by the user when needed (e.g. the higher bound on initial metabolite concentrations should be increased if the initial concentration of substrate is higher than 50, which is the default value.).

 Result files & fit quality
 ---------------------------